0xSpaceShard/starknet-hardhat-plugin/www/docs/intro.md

 ### Cairo 0 compilation

 Cairo 0 compilation is by default done using the latest stable Dockerized compiler.
-If you want to use an older Cairo 0 compiler, specify the full semver string:
+If you want to use an older Cairo 0 compiler, specify the full semver string ([available versions](https://hub.docker.com/r/shardlabs/cairo-cli/tags)):

-A list of available dockerized versions can be found [here](https://hub.docker.com/r/shardlabs/cairo-cli/tags).

 ```javascript
 module.exports = {